Saccharomyces pastorianus: Future genome work

 Debate over taxonomy appears to have concluded, thus new research is now focused on the variation observed within members of S. pastorianus proper.
 Analyses of lager brewing yeasts have revealed they could be classified into two groups based on their DNA structure, Frohberg type and Saaz type.
 In 2008 it was further concluded that the two groups were the result of two separate hybridisation events with the parent S. cerevisiae coming from a distinct ale/beer brewing origin.

-As of 2014, the two groups of lager brewing yeasts are classified as either type I: Saaz type, allotriploid strains that appear to have lost large portions of their S. cerevisiae genome.
+The two groups of lager-brewing yeasts are classified as either type I: Saaz type, allotriploid strains that appear to have lost large portions of their S. cerevisiae genome.
 These include strains CBS 1513 (formerly classified as S. carlsbergensis) and CBS 1503 (formerly classified as S. monacensis) or type 2: Frohberg type, allotetraploid strains that contain near complete sets of genomes from both parents.
 These include the strain Weihenstephan WS 34/70 considered close to the type strain of S. pastorianus CBS 1538.

 In 2015, researchers succeeded in creating novel lager brewing yeasts by hybridizing selected strains of S. cerevisiae with S. eubayanus.
 These new hybrid yeasts inherited beneficial properties from both parent strains (e.g. maltotriose use, cold tolerance and flocculation) and outperformed them during fermentation (faster fermentation and higher alcohol yield).
 It is expected that the diversity of lager yeast strains will increase greatly in the future.

+In 2019, it was found that Himalayan S. eubayanus carry several copies of the AGT1 gene (not found in the Patagonian strians) with high similarity to the S. pastorianus versions.
+The Himalayan strain cannot grow on maltose and maltotriose, yet carries functional maltose-hydrolase and SeMALT1 and SeAGT1 maltose transporter genes.
+On the other hand, S. cerevisiae has a MALx3 maltose regulator gene but no functional transporters or hydrolases.
+Hybridizing the two produces a "bottom-fermenting" yeast that, unlike both parents, can use maltotriose as the two genomes complement each other (a case of heterosis).
+The hybrid has a comnbination of maltose-related genes quite similar to the modern S. pastorianus.

 On-going research is being conducted in the field of intraspecific Saccharomyces hybridization.
-One paper created novel hybrids from S. cerevisiae and S. arboricola.
+One paper created novel hybrids from S. cerevisiae and S. arboricolus.
 Their findings were typical of similar studies, fermentation performance was more robust and the progeny/hybrids produced a mosaic of volatile sensory chemicals.